 Create an Exclusive Workspace at Home

 Every freelancer, especially writers, should create an exclusive workspace at home that is free of distractions.
-If you're working with the television or radio on, it may be negatively impacting your writing productivity.
-Whether you choose to work at a desk or by sitting on the couch, find a comfy spot where you can focus on writing.
+If you're working with the television or radio on, it may negatively impact your writing productivity.
+Whether you choose to work at a desk or while sitting on the couch, find a comfy spot where you can focus on writing.

 Figure Out Your Best Writing Times